Dana-Ferguson/time_machine/README.md

 I'm hoping to hit a release candidate about the time Dart 2 comes out (Jun 15th... or much later this year?).

-There is a C# project that converts the Noda Time's tzdb into pieces (not included in this repository).
-After this project is stable, the goal is to continually port changes from Noda Time over to Time Machine (as language features support and use cases make sense).
+External data: Timezones (TZDB via Noda Time) and Culture (ICU via BCL) are produced by a C# tool that is not included in this repository.
-As a longer term goal, the plan is to benchmark and optimize the library for Dart.
+Future goals include, benchmarking and optimizing the library for Dart.

 I'm thinking that JS/VM specific functions will function via conditional imports, but will be VM by default for right now. (*fingers crossed* that this makes it into Dart 2?)
 The unit testing framework uses reflection and won't work in Dart4Web 2.0 or later; we'll cross this bridge later.